crystalin/better-voice-typing/README.md

 - Extensible architecture for adding new STT providers (Google Cloud, Azure, etc.)

 ## Known Issues/Limitations
-- For now, only supporting Windows OS and Python 3.10+
+- For now, only supporting Windows OS and Python 3.10 - 3.12
-- Brittle start script, `run_voice_typing.bat` sometimes just stops working silently so I fall back to running `voice_typing.pyw` from the command line
+- When using the `gpt-4o-transcribe` model, the last phrase that you say may get cut off.
+This is a [known limitation](https://community.openai.com/t/gpt-4o-transcribe-truncates-the-transcript/1148347).
+- When using the `gpt-4o-transcribe` model to transcribe spoken instructions, sometimes it responds to them or carries them out.
 - Untested update mechanism ([let me know if it doesn't work](https://github.com/jason-m-hicks/better-voice-typing/issues))
 - Recordings may not produce transcriptions if your microphone's audio level is too low
 - Maximum recording duration of ~10 minutes per transcription due to OpenAI Whisper API's 25MB file size limit